JarnoGerrets/CodeAnalysis/CodeAnalysisService/GraphService/README.md

 - Add a new node builder to introduce new node types (e.g. delegate nodes).
 - Add a new edge builder to track new relationships (e.g. async/await edges, LINQ usage).
-- Register your builder in GraphBuilder.
+- Register your builder in `GraphBuilder`.

-Once registered, your builders will automatically participate when BuildGraph() runs.
+Once registered, your builders will automatically participate when `BuildGraph()` runs.

 ---